Tandem Philanthropies

 • Instructional supports

-• School design and learner-centered approaches
+• School design and learner-centred approaches

 • Support for alma mater educational institutions